by Annie Laukaitis

 2. Understand the intended shopping experience.

-Enabling your customers to filter search results by size, colour or price with the click of a button.
+Enabling your customers to filter search results by size, colour, or price with the click of a button.

 The ability to compare products side-by-side.